Aims and scope

 SOIL welcomes contributions focusing on the physical, chemical, and/or biological aspects of the soil system.
 The journal especially values papers that go beyond disciplinary boundaries and/or highlight the interactions and feedbacks between the soil system and other Earth system components:

 SOIL pursues a two-stage process of publication and review, which is designed to foster and document scientific discussion and has proven to enhance the transparency, efficiency, and self-regulation of scientific quality assurance.
-In the first stage, manuscripts that pass a rapid pre-screening (access review) are immediately published as discussion papers in the journal's discussion forum.
-They are then subject to interactive public discussion for a period of multiple weeks, during which the comments of designated referees, additional comments by other interested members of the scientific community, and the authors' replies are also published alongside the discussion paper.
+In the first stage, manuscripts that pass a rapid pre-screening (access review) are immediately posted as preprints on EGUsphere, EGU's preprint repository.
+They are then subject to interactive public discussion for a period of multiple weeks, during which the comments of designated referees, additional comments by other interested members of the scientific community, and the authors' replies are also posted alongside the preprint.
 In the second stage, manuscript revision and peer review are completed in the same way as in traditional journals (with further rounds of review and revision where required) and, if accepted, final papers are published in the main journal.
-To provide a lasting record of scientific discussion and quality assurance, and to secure the authors' publication precedence, every discussion paper and interactive comment remains permanently archived and individually citable.
-Discussion papers are defined as proceedings-type publications similar to electronic preprints and do not constitute peer-reviewed publications.
+To provide a lasting record of scientific discussion and quality assurance, and to secure the authors' publication precedence, every preprint and interactive comment remains permanently archived and individually citable.
+Preprints are defined as proceedings-type publications and do not constitute peer-reviewed publications.
 After interactive public discussion, it is therefore not inappropriate to submit the same manuscript or an improved version for peer-reviewed final publication elsewhere.
-For more information on publication rules of discussion papers, see www.egu.eu
+For more information on publication rules of preprints, see www.egu.eu.